Gum Disease Austin, TX

 At Austin Primary Dental, we work diligently to prevent gum disease in our patients.
-This is a condition that is incredibly common, and most adults will suffer from some form of gum disease during their lifetime.
-The challenge is that this condition can lead to bone and tooth loss, making it incredibly important to both prevent and treat it.
-If you live in Austin, TX or the 78745 area, we can examine you and let you know if you are showing any signs of the condition, along with making recommendations for how you can prevent it.
-To schedule an appointment, call (512) 440-1333.
+Gum disease is a common condition and most adults will suffer from some form of gum disease during their lifetime.
+The challenge is that gum disease can lead to bone and tooth loss, making it incredibly important to both prevent and treat it.
+If you live in Austin or the surrounding area, we can examine you and let you know if you are showing any signs of the condition, along with making recommendations for how to prevent it.
+To schedule an appointment, call (512) 808-5651.

 Causes of Gum Disease